 American Watch Papers - A tremendous amount of information has been learned by studying these early works of art.
 Learn more here:

-!!!
-UPDATE !!!
-An American watch with a rare escapement and going-barrel design has been added to this site.
-New research indicates that Morse & Wheelock may have been the first to make watches in America of their own design in the late 1790's.
+An American watch with a rare escapement and going-barrel has been added to this site.
+New research indicates that Wheelock & Morse may have been one of the first to make a watch of their own design in the late 1790's.
+The first was was Robert Leslie.

 RESEARCH REQUEST I'm currently performing research on Robert Leslie who